Lithuanian litas: Gathering funds

 At first, Lithuania did not have gold or any other securities to back up the litas.
 Lithuania needed to find about 200 million U.S. dollars to form the stabilisation fund.
 First, it sought to recover its pre-war gold reserves (about 10 tonnes) from France, the United Kingdom, Switzerland, etc. In the interwar period Lithuania stored its gold reserves in foreign banks.
-After the occupation in 1940 those reserves were deemed "nobody's": there was no Lithuania and most Western countries condemned the occupation as illegal and did not recognise the Soviet Union as a successor.
+After the occupation in 1940 those reserves were deemed "nobody's": there was no independent Lithuanian state and most Western countries condemned the occupation as illegal and did not recognise the Soviet Union as a successor.
 The Bank of England, for example, sold the reserves to the Soviets in 1967.
-However, in January 1992 it announced that this action was a "betrayal of the people of the Baltic states" and that it would return the originally deposited amount of gold, now worth about 90 million pounds sterling, to the three Baltic states.
+However, in January 1992, it announced that this action was a "betrayal of the people of the Baltic states" and that it would return the originally deposited amount of gold, now worth about 90 million pounds sterling, to the three Baltic states.
 Lithuania received 18.5 million pounds or 95,000 ounces of gold and remained a customer of the bank.
 Similarly, in March 1992 Lithuania reclaimed gold from the Bank of France and later from the Bank of Sweden.

 In October 1992, the International Monetary Fund (Lithuania joined this organisation on 29 April 1992) granted the first loan of 23.05 million U.S. dollars to create the stabilisation fund.
 However, it is estimated that at the time of the introduction of the new currency, Lithuania gathered only $120 million for the stabilisation fund.
 For a brief while it was kept a secret so as not to further damage the reputation and trust in the litas.